 This is a 6-month course.
-The RTO guarantees that the student will be provided with every opportunity to complete the Certificate I in Hospitality as per the rights and obligations outlined in the enrolment process and subject information handbook provided.
-Students successfully achieving all qualification requirements will be provided with a Qualification and record of results.
+Students are enrolled into a Certificate II in Hospitality course with Prestige Training for the duration of 2 years.
+Should students choose the Certificate II in Hospitality for Year 11 then the successful units of competency are credit transferred.
+Should students exit the course at the end of Year 10 they will be issued with a Certificate I in Hospitality Qualification and record of results (if successfully achieving all qualification requirements).
+The RTO guarantees that the student will be provided with every opportunity to complete the Certificate I in Hospitality units of competency in the 6 month period (as per the rights and obligations outlined in the enrolment process and subject information handbook provided) and will issue a Statement of Attainment at the end of either Semester 1 or 2 depending on when the course was undertaken.
 Students who achieve at least one unit (but not the full qualification will receive a Statement of Attainment.
-This information is correct at time of publication but subject to change (June 2019).
+This information is correct at time of publication but subject to change (May 2020).